SS El Sol: World War I

 The next recorded activity of El Sol was on 3 August, when she was transferred from the Army to the U.S. Navy and commissioned the same day.
 El Sol was assigned to the Naval Overseas Transportation Service (NOTS) and continued to carry animals and supplies for the U.S. Army.

-By August, each animal transport ship had a transport veterinarian and a permanent veterinary detachment to care for the animals while on board the ship.
+By August, each animal transport ship had a transport veterinarian and a permanent veterinary detachment to care for the animals on the ship.
 El Sol had also been joined by two of her sister ships, El Oriente and El Occidente in animal transport duty.
 She next departed Newport News on 23 August 1918 with 520 horses and mules on board.
 Upon arrival at Saint-Nazaire on 19 September, El Sol delivered her complete load of animals; none had died during the passage.
 After returning to the U.S., El Sol departed again on 30 October with another 620 animals on board.
 Docking in Bordeaux on 13 November—two days after the Armistice—she again delivered her full load of animals.